 All energy suppliers are required to meet standards set by Ofgem that deal with how gas and electricity is sold to you.

-The energy supplier or their representative may fail to meet their obligations - you may have been subjected to high pressure selling, been misled over features of a particular service, given false information on potential savings, had your contract falsified or progressed without your consent.
+The energy supplier or their representative may fail to meet their obligations; you may have been subjected to high pressure selling, been misled over features of a particular service, given false information on potential savings, had your contract falsified or progressed without your consent.
 You may only become aware of this when you receive a 'welcome' letter or copy contract from a new supplier.
 You have the right to complain.
 The 'What can I do if I have a complaint?' section of this guide gives details of who you can complain to.

 The Consumer Protection from Unfair Trading Regulations 2008 prohibit commercial practices that are unfair to consumers.
 If an energy supplier misleads you or engages in an aggressive commercial practice and you make a decision to make a contract that you would not otherwise have done, the supplier may be in breach of the Regulations.

-Some suppliers have moved away from cold-call doorstep selling as a method of persuading consumers to switch, as they recognise that consumers do not like being pressured on the doorstep.
+Most suppliers have moved away from cold-call doorstep selling as a method of persuading consumers to switch, as they recognise that consumers do not like being pressured on the doorstep.

 If you have been transferred by mistake or without your consent, you can switch back.
 Ofgem has introduced the Erroneous Transfer Customer Charter.
 It recommends best practice for suppliers, including writing to a consumer to verify that they do want to switch before going ahead.
 In the event of an erroneous transfer, you can contact either the old supplier or the new one to complain.
 Within five working days you should be given clear information on the steps that will be taken to resolve the matter and, if you request it, details of compensation arrangements.
 Within 20 working days you should be informed that you are being returned to your old supplier.